programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 ### Connecting to the database with a password.

 We will connect to the database at first using a password.
-Use a variable to store the password.
-Each time you start R you'll need to reset this variable, but that;'s a little better than publishing a hardcoded password when you share your programs, like you may do using GitHub.
+We will use a variable to store the password.
+Each time you start R you'll need to reset this variable, but that is a little better than publishing a hardcoded password if you share your programs, like you may do using GitHub.

-In the RStudio console type something like below, replacing SomethingDifficult with the password you created for newspaper_search_results_user.
+In the RStudio console type something like below, replacing "SomethingDifficult" with the password you created for newspaper_search_results_user in the steps you did above to add a user to connect to the database.

 > localuserpassword<-"SomethingDifficult"